NUKnightLab/SensorGrid/README.md

   * **Possible conflict between WiFi and GPS reliability**

-Need to test this out some more, but some early indications that we are not get good GPS data when there is a WiFi module attached.
+Need to test this out some more, but some early indications that we are not get good (any?)
+GPS data when there is a WiFi module attached.
 It may be necessary to avoid having WiFi nodes with GPS.
+This should be tested only after resolving the issue of corrupted NMEA strings noted above.

 ## Some notes
 TODO: Move these to a module notes doc